Personal Injury Compensation Lawyers – Choosing the Right Lawyer.

-- It’s hard for a personal injury lawyer to give an accurate estimate of your compensation at this early stage, however they should provide you with an indication of what you can claim for – (e.g.) lost income, medical expenses, travel expenses, domestic assistance, pain and suffering, permanent impairment and future losses.
+- It’s hard for a personal injury lawyer to give an accurate estimate of your compensation at this early stage, however they should provide you with an indication of what you can claim for – (e.g.) lost income, medical expenses, travel expenses, domestic assistance, pain and suffering, permanent impairment or future losses.

 - If the insurer denies your claim or you can’t come to a settlement agreement, you have the option to take the matter to court – this is known as litigation.

-How much does a personal injury compensation lawyer charge?
+How much does a compensation lawyer charge?

 The personal injury lawyer will provide you with an estimate of their fees and a costs agreement to sign before taking on your claim.
 It’s important to understand the fee structure before you sign their costs agreement – here are some things you should know:

 - Compensation lawyers in Sydney and NSW can’t take a percentage of your compensation claim.

 - Some compensation lawyers charge an hourly rate, while others work on fixed rates according to a schedule of services they provide.

 - Some compensation lawyers cap their fees – that means their fees will never exceed a set percentage of your compensation.